-Is It Possible To Get Rid Of Garlic And Onion Odor?
+11 Tips To Get Rid Of Garlic And Onion Odor In Your Breath

 You can minimize the odor caused by sulfur compounds in garlic and onions.
 Soak sliced onion in water, lime juice or vinegar solution for some time before cooking.
 After eating, chew on carrots, parsley, cardamom, coffee beans or suck a lemon wedge.
 Drink some green or peppermint tea, apple juice or milk.
 Use lemon juice, apple cider vinegar or baking soda solution as a mouthwash.

 Onion and garlic are accompaniments used in several cuisines across the world for the flavor and aroma they add to food.
 From Italian pastas to Chinese noodles and Indian biryanis, onion and garlic are ubiquitously used.
 They contribute to a healthy heart and are loaded with antioxidants (especially garlic) that have been associated with many possible health benefits.

 However, many people avoid eating both onion and garlic due to the embarrassing fetid odor that persists for hours on the breath after consuming them.
 Chemically, onions and garlic have similar compounds that give rise to their peculiar odors.